-Queensland Government, Women's Budget Statement, 2023
+Queensland Government, Women's Budget Statement, 20233

 The newly elected Annastacia Palaszczuk Labor government was the first Australian government to reinstate, in 2016, a Women's Budget Statement.
-It was described by the Minister for Communities, Women and Youth, Shannon Fentiman, as a key document outlining the initiatives contained in the 2016-17 State Budget for Queensland women, the first since 1997.
+It was described by the Minister for Communities, Women and Youth, Shannon Fentiman, as a key document outlining the initiatives contained in the 2016-17 State Budget for Queensland women, the first since 1997.4 had a progressive reform agenda; and women made up half the Cabinet and held both the Premier and Deputy Premier roles.
+In its first year the Minister for Women oversaw the development of the 2016-21 Queensland Women's Strategy to guide the progression of gender equality.
+The budget was seen as central to translating into action the government's gender equality commitments set out in the strategy.
+A summary of the measures and allocations against the four priority areas of the strategy was prepared by the Office for Women, with Treasury assisting, and included in the budget.5

-Summary of budget measures advancing the Queensland Women's
+Summary of budget measures advancing the Queensland Women's Strategy.
+The new Labor government